GREEB/fh5-c/vectors/README.md

 - Roads

-The main/important data is here roads, buildings, bridges Export these in own layers to catoggorize them later in the geoJSON
+The main/important data is here roads, buildings, bridges Export these in own layers to categorize them later in the geoJSON

 4. ### Polygons
-This is the underlaying data for geography types (water, sand, grass, forest)
+This is the underlying data for geography types (water, sand, grass, forest)

  4.1. **Water**
 - Openwater